andymule/wslwin/README.md

 ### So what CAN I do with this???
 I personally have a kivy/python project that is already up and running, and it needs to build android binaries out of linux.
 I keep all my source in WSL and open vscode and edit from there.
 Works beautifully.
 I don't need multiple sym links or aliases, and I don't have to set anything else up to edit code from my WSL using vscode.

-Or say you have files you want to copy from linux to windows using explorer and a GUI, that's a reasonable thing to do now.
-Or just clicking and browsing file structure.
+**Or say you have files you want to copy from linux to windows using explorer and a GUI**, that's a reasonable thing to do with my tools.
+Or even just clicking and browsing file structure.
 These are all things that I find incredibly annoying that these scripts help to mitigate.

 #### Dependencies
 Sadly, this uses python 3 at the moment.
 You need to install it with `sudo apt install python3`